Kanx/Career-site-quickstart/README.md

 The objective of this project is to enable developers familiar with Javascript to rapidly set up the boilerplate of a Talemetry career site along with a tested, pre-configured development environment (server and task runners) that support Talemetry-code (outside of a _real_ Talemetry instance).

- The main driver being this was to create an environment (as close to a real Talemetry environment as possible) that allows forwards/backwards compatability of the code base between the local and CMS versions of the site.
+ The main driver being this was to create an environment (as close to a real Talemetry environment as possible) that allows forwards/backwards compatibility of the code base between the local and CMS versions of the site.

 ## Background
 Our typical workflow for a career site project was to develop a site as much as possible without adding any liquid markup (as this would either be mis-interpreted our just simply break our dev Express server).